MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 Method invocation can be :ref:`profiled <Advanced-Event-Tracing>`.

 .. note::
-   This feature requires Architecture version ``7.17.0`` or higher and is only available on MicroEJ Core Engine, not on Simulator.
+   This feature requires Architecture version ``7.17.0`` or higher and is only available on the Core Engine, not on Simulator.

 MicroEJ Corp. provides an implementation on Linux targets to profile an Application and generate a flamegraph for the `Trace Compass <https://www.eclipse.org/tracecompass/>`_ tool.